gavinlyonsrepo/TM1638plus_PICO/README.md

 Features
 ----------------------

-Connections to RPI:
+Connections to RPI-PICO, pick any GPIO you want and change it the main.cpp:

 1. GPIO = STB = Strobe
 2. GPIO  = CLK  = Clock
 3. GPIO = DIO = Data input / output
 4. GND
-5. VCC 3.3V (or 5V see Note)

-NOTE : If VCC is set to 5V, level shift GPIO to 3.3V or damage could result.
+5. VCC 3.3V ( If VCC is set to 5V, level shift GPIO to 3.3V or damage could result.)

 This library supports three variants of the TM1638, which for purposes of this documentation,